04 August 2017

 For those who have had the good fortune to attend the Newnton Close events, one of the highlights is the singing sessions.
 Led by Amanda and FOWD Treasurer, Tracey Boothe, as part of their Musical Memories initiative, residents get to sing along to all their old favourites dating back to the 1940s.

 Additionally, this summer has seen two big events organised by FOWD at Newnton Close.
-On 13 June a fundraising event for the Alzheimer Society’s Cupcake Day included a talk about Dementia Friends and a visit by local schoolchildren from Woodberry Down Primary School to sell cakes and chat with residents.
+On 13 June a fundraising event for the Alzheimer Society’s Cupcake Day included a talk about Dementia Friends and a visit by local schoolchildren from Woodberry Down Primary School.
+The children sold cakes and chatted with residents.

 On 25 July FOWD hosted The Big Lunch, funded via a grant provided by Hackney Council.
 40 attendees enjoyed a delicious lunch prepared by volunteers, alongside all the usual activities of a FOWD coffee morning.